All Episodes

 Well, that's to fool everybody.

-We everybody would know what you and I know.
+Everybody would know what you and I know.

-That's how they because there's always going to be a calamitous event somewhere in the world.
+That's how they, because there's always going to be a calamitous event somewhere in the world.

-Uh the the the they just use those events to hide behind them.
+They just use those events to hide behind them.

-They they look at the oil price.
+Look at the oil price.

-I mean, yes, we saw prices in my region up near the $3.50 markets now down around $2.30.
+I mean, yes, we saw prices in my region up and near the $3.50 markets now down around $2.30.

-Based on sheer volume that they get through their doors, they end up in quite possibly with increased profitability.
+Based on sheer volume that they get through their doors, they end up quite possibly with increased profitability.

 And it just makes me wonder why doesn't that same theory apply to the oil companies?